douglascraigschmidt/LiveLessons/RSocket/ex1/README.md

 Pinhead](https://en.wikipedia.org/wiki/Zippy_the_Pinhead) quotes to
 clients using all four RSocket interaction models.

-To run this program all you need to do is open the Intellij project and then select and run the tests in the ex1>src>main>tests folder.
+To run this program you simply need to open the provided Intellij project and then select and run the tests in the `src>main>tests` folder.
 These tests automatically launch the ZippyApplication reactive microservice locally on the local computer and then run all the SpringBoot [@Test](https://www.baeldung.com/spring-boot-testing)